-If everything is in order, we will take care of some legal business, and then have you complete some online courses created by us before before having you come to Pittsburgh for one-on-one training.
-This immersive training seminar will include how to operate the business, and of course, how to train dogs and their people.
+If everything is in order, we will take care of some legal business, and then have you complete some online courses before you will travel to Pittsburgh to attend the Paw & Order Dog Training Academy.
+This immersive training school will teach you how to operate the business, and of course, how to train dogs and their people.

-You can get started soon after you complete training.
+You can get started as soon as you graduate from our School.
 You can start out slow, or you can be aggressive, it will be up to you!

 We want you to succeed!
 We take great pride in our brand, and want to ensure it continues to be associated not only with great dog training, but also with superior client relations.
 So we will be here to support you throughout the lifetime of your business.